 A number of different kinds of content can be added to the Whiteboard.
-Everyone in the session can add objects using the Tools Palette (see The Tools Palette on page 100) and Moderators can load image, PowerPoint, OpenOffice and Whiteboard files (see Loading External Content into the Whiteboard on page 96).
+Everyone in the session can add objects using the Tools Palette (see The Tools Palette on page 73) and Moderators can load image, PowerPoint, OpenOffice and Whiteboard files.